 A study in the Journal of Proteome Research looked at the effects of eating 1.4 ounces (40 grams) of dark chocolate every day for two weeks on blood and urine measures of stress in 30 healthy adults.
 The results showed that eating dark chocolate daily reduced stress hormone levels in those who had high anxiety levels.

-Dark chocolate also have a stimulating effect on your body that makes you more likely to move and burn more calories in the process.
+Studies show that dark chocolate also have a stimulating effect on your body that makes you more likely to move and burn more calories in the process.

-Lowers Body Mass Index (BMI)
+Lower Body Mass Index (BMI)

 Research has also shown that people who regularly consume dark chocolate tend to be slimmer.
 In one study when a Pennsylvania State University researcher looked at the diet, calorie intake and body mass index (BMI) of healthy adult women and men of all ages, people who ate dark chocolate a few times per week were, on average, had lower BMI than those who ate it occasionally.
 This study suggests that chocolate contains antioxidant compounds especially catechins that have metabolism-boosting benefits.
 So, when you eat dark chocolate these compounds help you improve your lean muscle mass and favor weight loss rather than fat synthesis.